 - Purchase plenty of snacks and water- we recommend considering a hydration back pack.
 This has made a big difference in our kids hiking stamina.

-- Get good quality coolers and sealed containers for food to protect it from bears.
-Check out our Guide to the best rotomolded coolers for the money.
+- Get a good quality coolers and sealed containers for food to protect it from bears.
+We recommend purchasing a rotomolded cooler if you plan on camping in the park.

 - Bring a first aid kit and medications

 - Wear comfortable hiking shoes!
 Our favorites are Salomon brand hiking shoes

 - Bring paper maps or pick them up at the visitor center as cell service and GPS can be unreliable

 - Charge cell phones and bring extra car chargers